AlticeLabsProjects/kyoto/README.md

                               -plex 'port=11211#opts=f' \
                               '*#bnum=100000#capsiz=256m'

-Automatic object removal in databases using the `capsiz` option is LRU-based.
+Forced object removal when the maximum database size is reached in databases using the `capsiz` option is LRU-based.
 Based on our experience, we don't recommend using this option with persistent (on-disk) databases as the server will temporarily stop responding to free up space when the maximum capacity is reached.
-In this case, try to keep the database size under control using key expiration instead.
+In this case, try to keep the database size under control using keys with expiration times instead.

 References
 ----------